madabushi/tranche/README.md

-#This is a basic shell script to display the following options in a Menu:
+This is a basic shell script to display the following options in a Menu:
-#1.
-Change Password
+1. Change Password
-#2.
-Diskspace Status
+2. Diskspace Status
-#3.
-Logon to ssh
+3. Logon to ssh
-#4.
-Services Status
+4. Services Status
-#5.
-Open Ports
+5. Open Ports
-#6.
-Java Apps Running
+6. Java Apps Running
-#7.
-Kill PID
+7. Kill PID
-#8.
-Kill Process/App by name
+8. Kill Process/App by name
-#9.
-Quit
+9. Quit

-# Run the script as ./menu
+Run the script as ./menu

 Additional Comments:
 This is a quick way to define the menu.
 The code could be trimmed further, but added some lines as a cross check - echoing ps status, etc.